Chris Ash: Ohio State

 In January 2014, Ash was hired as the co-defensive coordinator and secondary coach for the Ohio State Buckeyes.

 Rutgers

 On December 7, 2015, Ash agreed to a 5-year, $11 million-guaranteed contract to become the head coach at Rutgers.
-He was fired as Rutgers head coach on September 29, 2019 due to poor performance.
+He was fired as Rutgers head coach on September 29, 2019, due to poor performance.

 Texas

 Ash spent the rest of the 2019 season as an analyst at the University of Texas at Austin.

 On December 15, 2019, Ash was hired as the defensive coordinator at Texas there he spent the 2020 season.

 Jacksonville Jaguars

 On February 11, 2021, Ash was hired by the Jacksonville Jaguars as their defensive backs and safeties coach under head coach Urban Meyer.
+Meyer was later fired after Week 14 due to a 2-11 start, allegations of player abuse, and various other problems.
+Ash was not retained after the conclusion of the season.

 Las Vegas Raiders

 On February 6, 2022, Ash was hired by the Las Vegas Raiders as their defensive backs coach under head coach Josh McDaniels.

+On January 20, a day after Pierce was given the head coach job, Ash was not retained by new Las Vegas Raiders coach Antonio Pierce.

+Notre Dame

+After spending a season as an NFL scout for the Jaguars, Ash was hired to take over as defensive coordinator for Notre Dame after the departure of Al Golden.